 Accomodation - While this will vary depending on which location you decide to visit, accommodation in Malaysia is affordable and in KL your money gets you quite far in terms of quality and size.
 A luxury 80sqm apartment with kitchen, gym and pool will cost you around $200 – $400 per week (through Airbnb).
 Dorms cost around $8 USD per night and a private room will cost you around $17 USD per night.
 There is an abundance of accommodation in Malaysia and you are sure to find something fitting your budget.

 Food - Street food (due to its popularity) has become rather expensive in KL, so expect to pay $2.50 USD for a simple rice and meat dish at a night market.
-In general the restaurants will charge around $5 USD for their standard dishes and a big bottle of tiger will cost you just as much.
-If you rented an apartment with a kitchen, expect to pay European prices for groceries (with milk products such as yogurt and cheese costing twice as much!).
+In general, the restaurants will charge around $5 USD for their standard dishes and a big bottle of Tiger will cost you just as much.
+If you rented an apartment with a kitchen, expect to pay European prices for groceries (with milk products such as yoghurt and cheese costing twice as much!).

-Transportation - We found it cheap and easy to travel in Malaysia.
-AirAsia has it’s HQ in KL, so flying from here will cost you much less than in other Asian countries.
-A flight from KL to Penang will cost you as little as $20 USD return/pp. Within Kuala Lumpur, we used Grab taxis and generally paid around $2.50 for a 20 minute ride.
+Transportation - We found it cheap and easy to travel to Malaysia.
+AirAsia has its HQ in KL, so flying from here will cost you much less than in other Asian countries.
+A flight from KL to Penang will cost you as little as $20 USD return/pp. Within Kuala Lumpur, we used Grab taxis and generally paid around $2.50 for a 20-minute ride.
 We stayed in the Bukit Bintang area and opted to walk a few times as well.
 The trains were slightly more expensive than a Grab taxi (and not worth for 2 or more people).